 Ubiquitous computing refers to computers being integrated into everyday objects and environments, making technology an invisible yet omnipresent part of daily life.
 Devices like smart home systems, wearable technologies, and IoT devices communicate with each other, creating an interconnected ecosystem.

-Robotics, powered by advanced AI, becomes more sophisticated in this generation, enabling fully autonomous vehicles, drones, and industrial robots that can adapt to complex environments with little human intervention.
+Robotics, powered by advanced AI, become more sophisticated in this generation, enabling fully autonomous vehicles, drones, and industrial robots that can adapt to complex environments with little human intervention.

 Although quantum computers may still be in their infancy, the sixth generation could see a gradual integration of quantum computing into more mainstream applications, allowing for breakthroughs in fields like cryptography, materials science, and complex simulations.